 Aquariums and their inhabitants take a very special in an aquarist’s heart.
 You can see it in the care and effort that ensures a pet fish is healthy and thriving, the aquarium ecosystem is maintained, and above all, the miniature aquatic world comes to life in the most beautiful way an aquarist can imagine.

-How long an aquarium will last primarily depends on the structure, placement, and maintenance.
-For instance, I know an aquarist that has a 25-year-old tank as of writing this article.
+How long an aquarium will last depends on the structure, placement, and maintenance.
+For instance, I know an aquarist with a 25-year-old tank as of writing this article.
 Since installation, he has not moved the tank from its position.

 According to him, this is his secret sauce to tank longevity!
 Hmmm, what do you think?
 Tell me in the comments section.